 How Do I Make This Low Sodium Chicken Casserole with Rice?

-- In a large pot (or Dutch oven, which I used), add the olive oil, onion, and garlic.
+1. In a large pot (or Dutch oven, which I used), add the olive oil, onion, and garlic.
 Sauté over medium heat for 5 to 6 minutes until the vegetables begin to shimmer.

-- Add the celery, mushrooms, Italian seasoning, thyme, coconut milk, and water.
+2. Add the celery, mushrooms, Italian seasoning, thyme, coconut milk, and water.
 Bring to a boil, then reduce the heat to low and cook for 20 minutes until the celery has softened.
 You can leave the soup like this, or blend it for a creamier consistency using an immersion blender.

-- Pre-heat the oven to 375 degrees Fahrenheit.
+3. Pre-heat oven to 375 degrees Fahrenheit.
 To the soup mixture, add the wild rice and stir well to combine.
 If baking in a casserole dish: Transfer the rice mixture to a casserole dish and add the cubed uncooked chicken into the rice mixture.
 Cover the dish with tin foil.
 If using a Dutch oven: add the chicken to the rice mixture and cover with the pot’s lid.

-- Bake for 1 hour, until hot and bubbling.
+4. Bake for 1 hour, until hot and bubbling.

-- Before serving top with fresh parsley and stir in the fresh lemon juice.
+5. Before serving top with fresh parsley and stir in the fresh lemon juice.
 Enjoy!

 Dietary Modifications

-- To make this recipe gluten free, ensure all your ingredients are certified gluten free (like the spices, chicken, coconut milk, and rice).
+• To make this recipe gluten free, ensure all your ingredients are certified gluten free (like the spices, chicken, coconut milk, and rice).

 This easy chicken rice casserole is low in sodium and couldn’t be easier to make!
 Low Sodium cooking does NOT have to be bland, boring, or flavorless… It’s quite the opposite when done right.
-By building meals around salt free pantry staples and swapping a few ingredients you can make healthier meals for you and your family.Â
+By building a delicious meal around salt free pantry staples and swapping a few ingredients you can make better meals for you and your family.

 These salt-free dinners are healthier versions of classics that everyone will love.
 You can browse all our low sodium dinner recipes.
 Find your next family favorite!